 Kumho Ecsta 4X II KU22 review

 Sacrificing performance for all-season traction is now a thing of the past, and Kumho engineers confirmed it with the Kumho Ecsta 4X II KU22 tire.
-This tire set offers you an ultra-high performance along with more than a decent isolation and driving comfort.
+This tire set offers you ultra-high performance along with more than decent isolation and driving comfort.

 Besides the innovative tread compound, Kumho Ecsta 4X II KU22 tires are also equipped with several other innovative features.
 As these are all-season tires, you can benefit from the large tread footprint and wide shoulders that simply bite on the ground for great traction.